kiransalve/Power-BI/Learn with Gigs/Questions.md

 # 2. What is Query Folding?

-Query folding is the process of pushing data transformation steps back to the data source for execution, like filters, joins, grouping
+Query folding is the process of pushing data transformation steps back to the native data source for execution, like filters, joins, grouping

-As you connect to your data source and begin shaping your data, Power BI tries to translate each transformation you apply into the source’s native query language, such as SQL
+As you connect to your data source and begin shaping your data,

+Power BI tries to translate each transformation you apply into the source’s native query language, such as SQL

 We can check this by right-clicking a step in Power Query and selecting "View Native Query" — if it's greyed out, folding is not happening.